golang/website/go.dev/content/solutions/clis/index.md

 ## How to use Go for CLIs

-From a Windows or Mac machine, developers can build a Go program for every one of the dozens of architectures and operating systems Go supports—with no complicated build farms.
-No other compiled language is so readily deployed.

 When developing CLIs in Go, programmers find several tools hugely helpful: Cobra, Viper, and debugger Delve.

- {{< pkg "github.com/spf13/cobra" Cobra >}}, for example, is both a library for creating powerful modern CLI applications and a program to generate applications and CLI applications in Go.
+ {{< pkg "github.com/spf13/cobra" Cobra >}} is both a library for creating powerful modern CLI applications and a program to generate applications and CLI applications in Go.
 Cobra powers CoreOS, Delve, Docker, Dropbox, Git Lfs, Hugo, Kubernetes, and many other popular apps where handlers/commands can live in separate files or modules.
 “It also makes documenting each command really simple,” says [Alex Ellis](https://blog.alexellis.io/5-keys-to-a-killer-go-cli/), founder of OpenFaaS.

 {{% pullquote author="Francesc Campoy, VP of product at DGraph Labs and producer of Just For Func videos" link="https://www.youtube.com/watch?v=WvWPGVKLvR4" %}}
 Cobra is a great product to write small tools or even large ones.
 It's more of a framework than a library, because when you call the binary that would create a skeleton, then you would be adding code in between."